jsakamoto/Toolbelt.Blazor.Gamepad/README.md

 ## Requirements

-"Blazor Gamepad" ver.7.x or later supports Blazor versions below.
+"Blazor Gamepad" ver.9.x or later supports Blazor versions below.

-- v.3.1 (including previews and release candidates)
+- v.6.0, 7.0, 8.0 or later

-- v.3.2 (including previews and release candidates)
+> **Note:**
-- v.5.0 (including previews and release candidates)
+> If you are using Blazor version 5.0 or earlier, please use "Blazor Gamepad" ver.8.x or earlier.

-Both "Blazor WebAssembly App" (a.k.a."Client-side Blazor") and "Blazor Server App" (a.k.a."Server-side Blazor") are supoorted.
+Both "Blazor WebAssembly App" and "Blazor Server App" are supoorted.

 ## How to install and use?